pfsense/docs/source/loadbalancing/inbound-load-balancing.rst

 select a **Fall Back Pool**.
-The **Fall Back Pool** may serve the same content as the rest of the servers in the pool (eg, in a two-server live/hot-standby setup), or it may be a server that always returns a static “Sorry, this site is offline” message.
+The **Fall Back Pool** may serve the same content as the rest of the servers in the pool (eg, in a two-server live/hot-standby setup), or it may be a server that always returns a static "Sorry, this site is offline" message.
 If a **Fall Back Pool** is not selected, or if the server is unavailable, connections to the virtual server will fall through and will not be redirected.